 2. Grief, ambiguity, and frustration after diagnosis

 All of the mothers reported the experiences of grief, ambiguity, or frustration after receiving the initial diagnosis.
 This grief continued on throughout different life experiences.
 One mother stated: “I don’t think I had a ‘grieving period,’ per se, but I grieve new each time something happens.”
-Other moms indicated that their children are “teased by other children” and experience “school problems because of a social situation” and as a result they experience “grief and anguish.”
+Other moms indicated that their children are “teased by other children” and experience “school problems because of a social situation” and as a result, they experience “grief and anguish.”

-Aside from social and academic considerations, mothers faced fear of the unknown.
+Aside from social and academic considerations, mothers faced the fear of the unknown.
 One mom stated, “It’s always sad to find out that your child’s not perfect and healthy and this was “like fighting a disability that [didn’t] have a name to it.
 It was invisible.
 And so, I didn’t know what I was up against.”
-Part of the ambiguity that one mother reported “not knowing what to call the diagnosis.”
+Part of the ambiguity that one mother reported: “not knowing what to call the diagnosis.”

 All of the mothers described some aspects of “frustration” as part of their maternal experience.
 Mothers generally reported that there were academic, social, and behavioral problems that their children with autism faced that contributed to their feelings of frustration and ambiguity.
-These mothers knew that these problems were going to be relevant factor in their present and future parenting journey.
+These mothers knew that these problems were going to be a relevant factor in their present and future parenting journey.
 I have experienced this ambiguity myself.
 As a mother with a 21-year-old autistic adult son, the level of care has diminished, but I am still financially responsible for my son.
 He does live on his own and takes care of his dogs, but he is unemployed.
 The unemployment gap for individuals with autism is significant.
 Because autism is largely a social disability, and there is so much difficulty with making friends and develop a network, joblessness is a difficult challenge to overcome.

 3. Needing and receiving support for their parenting journey